Darthan184/Custom-Challenges-SFS1/README.md

 * Only used for stepType="Impact".
 The mimimum velocity at impact in m/s.

 "minMass" : {double value} (default double.NaN)
-* Used for stepType="Height","Land","Orbit","CustomOrbit".
+* Used for stepType="Height","Land","Orbit","CustomOrbit", "Any_Landmarks".
 The minimum rocket mass in tonnes.
-N.B.
-If already in orbit (or landed) docking additional rockets can meet the challenge.
+    * If already in orbit (or landed) docking additional rockets can meet the challenge.
+    * For "Any_Landmarks" the rocket mass is checked for ***all*** landings

 "maxMass" : {double value} (default double.NaN)
-* Used for stepType="Height","Land","Orbit","CustomOrbit".
+* Used for stepType="Height","Land","Orbit","CustomOrbit", "Any_Landmarks".
 The maximum rocket mass in tonnes.
-With "Height" and a low value can be used to specify a maximum launch mass.
+    * With "Height" and a low value can be used to specify a maximum launch mass.
+    * For "Any_Landmarks" the rocket mass is checked for ***all*** landings

 "orbitType" : {string value} (default "")
 * Only used for stepType="Orbit".
 The type of orbit the needs to be reached.
 Note, each condition is checked in the following order and the first matching one is counted.
 Possible values: